History of the Ming dynasty: Rise of the Manchus

 Unable to attack the heart of Ming directly, the Manchu instead bided their time, developing their own artillery and gathering allies.
 They were able to enlist Ming government officials and generals as their strategic advisors.
-A large part of the Ming Army deserted to the Manchu banner.
+A large part of the Ming army deserted to the Manchu banner.
 In 1632, they had conquered much of Inner Mongolia, resulting in a large scale recruitment of Mongol troops under the Manchu banner and the securing of an additional route into the Ming heartland.

-Han defectors played a massive role in the Qing conquest of China.
-Han Chinese generals who defected to the Manchu were often given women from the Aisin Gioro family in marriage while the ordinary soldiers who defected were given non-royal Manchu women as wives.
-The Manchu leader Nurhaci married one of his granddaughters to the Ming general Li Yongfang after he surrendered Fushun in Liaoning to the Manchu in 1618 and a mass marriage of Han Chinese officers and officials to Manchu women numbering 1,000 couples was arranged by Prince Yoto and Hongtaiji in 1632 to promote harmony between the two ethnic groups.
-Jurchen (Manchu) women married most of the Han Chinese defectors in Liaodong.
-Aisin Gioro women were married to the sons of the Han Chinese generals Sun Sike, Geng Jimao, Shang Kexi, and Wu Sangui.
+Han defectors played a significant role in the Qing conquest of China.
+Many Han Chinese generals who defected to the Manchu were rewarded with marriages to women from the Aisin Gioro family, while ordinary soldiers were given Manchu women as wives, who were not of royal descent.
+For example, in 1618, the Manchu leader Nurhaci married one of his granddaughters to the Ming general Li Yongfang after he surrendered Fushun in Liaoning to the Manchu.
+In 1632, Prince Yoto and Hong Taiji arranged a mass marriage of 1,000 Han Chinese officers and officials to Manchu women in order to promote harmony between the two ethnic groups.
+Most of the Han Chinese defectors in Liaodong were married to Jurchen (Manchu) women.
+Additionally, Aisin Gioro women were married to the sons of the Han Chinese generals Sun Sike, Geng Jimao, Shang Kexi, and Wu Sangui.

 By 1636, the Manchu ruler Huang Taiji renamed his dynasty from the "Later Jin" to Great Qing at Shenyang, which had fallen to the Manchu in 1621 and was made their capital in 1625.
 Huang Taiji also adopted the Chinese imperial title huangdi instead of khan, took the imperial title Chongde ("Revering Virtue"), and changed the ethnic name of his people from Jurchen to Manchu.
 In 1638 the Manchu defeated and conquered Ming China's traditional ally Korea with an army of 100,000 troops in the Second Manchu invasion of Korea.
 Shortly after the Koreans renounced their long-held loyalty to the Ming dynasty.